user profile avatar

 Bio

-I’m an upcoming freshman at the University of Tennessee Knoxville.
-I plan on studying psychology in hopes of receiving my doctorates and becoming a therapist.
+I am a freshman at the University of Tennessee Knoxville.
+I am studying psychology in hopes of receiving my doctorates and becoming a therapist.
+I am from Franklin, TN.
+I have a love of helping others in my close circle and in my community.
+I am the youngest of five with a father and step-mother.

 Education